 Let’s talk about the Ojai hot springs near Los Angeles, California.
 Hot springs are one of the earth’s natural wonders.
 Geothermal processes under the surface of the earth heat the water, which then rises back up through cracks in the earth.
 The temperature is generally above 37 degrees Celsius (98.6 Fahrenheit).
 This creates natural pools of hot water that provide many benefits.
+Sounds fabulous?
+It’s the perfect destination for a girls’ trip!

 A Rejuvenating Trip to Ojai Hot Springs